openshift/enhancements/guidelines/enhancement_template.md

 ### User Stories

 Detail the things that people will be able to do if this is implemented.
+In each story, explain who the actor is based on their role, explain what they want to do with the system, and explain the underlying goal they have.
+Use the standard three part formula:

+"As a <role>, I want to <take some action> so that I can <accomplish a goal>."

-Include as much detail as possible so that people can understand the "how" of the system.
-The goal here is to make this feel real for users without getting bogged down.
+Make the change feel real for users, without getting bogged down in implementation details.

-Include a story on how this proposal will be operationalized:  lifecycled, monitored and remediated at scale.
+Include a story on how this proposal will be operationalized: life-cycled, monitored and remediated at scale.

 ### Goals